microsoft/vscode-dev-containers/containers/dotnetcore-2.1-fsharp/README.md

 ## Using this definition with an existing folder

-When using this development container, it's important to note that only the integrated terminal is currently supported in Dev Containers.
+Note that only the integrated terminal is supported by the Remote - Containers extension.
 You may need to modify `launch.json` configurations to include the following value if an external console is used.

 ```json
 "console": "integratedTerminal"